lisa-lumos/cube-core/01-intro.md

 Cube builds and refreshes pre-aggregations in the background, by running queries in the cloud data warehouse, and storing results in Cube Store, which is backed by distributed file storage, such as S3.
 Pre-aggregations can be refreshed on schedule.

+When you sent a query to Cube, it checks to see if an existing and fresh pre-aggregate is available for it.

+Cube exposes meta API for data model introspection.
+It enables other tools to inspect the data model definitions and take actions accordingly.